 Maleme camp was likely used to supply the Germans with labour in which to rebuild the airfield and clean up the large amount of wreckage etc accumulated during the battle.

-Allied prisoners of war captured on Crete were issued with Pre stamped steel identification tags such as this example below.
+It seems some allied prisoners of war captured on Crete were issued with Pre stamped steel identification tags such as this example below.

 A separate tag was issued once arriving in Germany,in most cases StalagVIIIB was the first camp the men got to call ‘Home’ for the duration of the war .